-According to statistics posted on the Hearing Health Foundation website, 25 million Americans reported having tinnitus symptoms last year and over 16 million people a year seek medical attention.
 Tinnitus is a condition where a person will hear sound when there is no external sound present.
 In some cases, it can cause depression, anxiety, and a loss of the ability to concentrate.
+According to statistics posted on the Hearing Health Foundation website, 25 million Americans reported having tinnitus symptoms last year, and over 16 million people seek medical attention yearly.

 The internal sound that a person experiencing Tinnitus hears can be continuous or intermittent, in one or both ears, and either a low- or high-pitch squeal.
-Still thought of as a ringing in the ears by many, there is a multitude of sounds a person with tinnitus may hear.
-These sounds have been described as clicking, hissing, roaring, whistling, chirping, screeching, static, buzzing, pulsing, whooshing, or musical.
+Still thought of as a ringing in the ears by many, a person with Tinnitus may hear a multitude of sounds.
+These sounds are clicking, hissing, roaring, whistling, chirping, screeching, static, buzzing, pulsing, whooshing, or musical.

 The volume of the sound can vary and is often most noticeable at night or when it is quiet.
-Tinnitus is often accompanied by a certain amount of hearing loss.
+A certain amount of hearing loss often accompanies Tinnitus.

 There are three ways to describe a patient’s perception of what they hear: